mozilla/ActiveData-ETL/testlog_etl/transforms/README.md

 * `resources` - Additional objects that can help with the transform.
 Usually `resources.hg` is defined as the Mozilla Mercurial cache for annotating data with repository information.
-* `please_stop` - This method will be run in a thread, so this is the stop signal.
-Check it often
+* `please_stop` - The `process` method will be run in a thread, and this is the stop signal.
+Check it often.